UPDATE 2019-10-19: Added some warnings about the default exFAT cluster sizes.

 Alternative instructions about the whole setup can be found here.

-Mounting an NTFS formatted external USB HDD
+Mounting an NTFS or exFAT formatted external USB HDD

 When connecting the external USB drive, Raspbian will automatically mount it.
 Unfortunately, the default NTFS driver that comes with the OS can only mount NTFS partitions in read-only mode, so we’ll need to install ntfs-3g to get full read-write access (but we’ll unmount the partition first):